25prabhu10/notes/docs/Languages/JavaScript/Angular/Angular.md

 ### Component Selector

-Selector works the same way as CSS selector works, So all the CSS types of selectors can be used except _id_ and _pseudo_ selectors.
+Selector works the same way as CSS selector works, So all the CSS types of selectors can be used except _id_ and _pseudo_ selectors

 - **`app-name`** for element **`<app-name></app-name>`**
 - **`[app-name]`** for attribute **`<div app-name></div>`**